trashgomi/mojique-translation/README.md

 #### .ods Editor

 Our translations are stored as .ods (OpenDocument Spreadsheets), with the hope that anyone can edit them whether they use software that is proprietary (such as Excel) or free as in freedom (such as [LibreOffice](https://www.libreoffice.org)).
-If you are going to be writing any translations or localisations, either pick some software that can edit an .ods file, or consider Translator++ (see the below section).
+If you are going to be writing any translations or localizations, either pick some software that can edit an .ods file, or consider Translator++ (see the below section).

 #### Translator++